blocledger/blocks/README.md

 Now copy the whole blocks_chaincode directory back to windows and put it in `$GOPATH/src/github.com`

+To invoke the deploy from your browser go to URL `localhost:3000/deploy`

 **NOTE:** The Vagrant steps were gleaned from fabric/sdk/node/bin/run-unit-tests.sh.

 ## Deploying chaincode with the REST interface